 Other healthy eating programs and services

-Get more support to promote healthy eating in your service with these great programs below:
+Get more support to promote healthy eating in your child care service with these great programs below:

 Cancer Council Victoria

 The Achievement Program gives you a simple, evidence-based framework to create a healthy learning environment and support the health and wellbeing of everyone in your service.
 It involves integrating health into planning and policies, creating a healthy culture and environment, and involving the whole service – children, staff, educators and families in the process.

 The program focusses on six health priority areas for early childhood services: healthy eating and oral health, mental health and wellbeing, physical activity, safe environments, sun protection, and tobacco control.

 As your service progresses through the Achievement Program cycle, you will receive a sign, which can be placed prominently at your centre to promote your commitment to health and wellbeing.

 Once you achieve the benchmarks for each health priority area, you will receive icons to affix to the sign, showing continued progress.
 You can use these materials to let your whole community know that you are committed to the health and wellbeing of your children, families and staff.